vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

             schema: tcp

-    This information is used by the Aha server instead of relying on the dynamic resolution of data, which is the default behavior.
+    This information is used by the Aha server instead of relying on the dynamic resolution of urlinfo data, which is the default behavior.
 This can enable a configuration where DNS names are used instead of IP addresses for doing connections; where the Telepath listening port on the Cell may not be the same port that users reach the service by; or for providing additional